More Ukrainian refugees have to return to occupied territories — human rights ombudsman

 He argued that goverment is well aware of the problems but people need to be better informed about refugee benefit, which can help “restore the confidence of Ukrainian citizens in their future”.

-Source: Ukraine’s Security Service The Security Service of Ukraine and the National Police have arrested…
+Source: SBU The Security Service of Ukraine (SBU) and the State Bureau of Investigation (DBR)…